bnbong/Wegis/INSTALL.md

    - Select the root folder of this project.

 4. **Verify Installation**
-   - Check that "Qshing Defender" is active in the extension list.
+   - Check that "Wegis" is active in the extension list.

 ### 2. Icon File Preparation (Optional)